alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

   <figcaption>Shinjuku Gyoen is the perfect spot for admiring the nature inside the urban jungle.</figcaption>
 </figure>

-There's a small entrance fee, but that is perfect as it ensures the place is never too crowded, not even during sakura.

 ### Shibuya

 Further south lies Shibuya, another ward not to be missed while in Tokyo.
 We walked from Shinjuku Gyoen to another green area, split in two between the Shinto shrine of **Meiji Jingu** and **Yoyogi Park**.
 The latter is usually packed with young people and families practicing various outdoor sports.

 We then continued our walk towards the famous **Shibuya crossing**.
 And yes, we walked a lot during that day!
 The center of Shibuya is another bustling area, packed with restaurants and shopping centers.
-And then you get to the crossing, considered the world busiest pedestrian crossing, with an estimate of 2500 people crossing at one time.
+And then you get to the crossing, considered the world's busiest pedestrian crossing, with an estimate of 2500 people crossing at a time.
 After crossing a couple of times, because why not? we went to a shopping center and took this video from above:

 <figure>
   <video width="750" controls preload="none">